drvshavva/BLG13866Project/README.md

 # MCM: Masked Cell Modeling for Anomaly Detection In Tabular Data

-This code is the official implementation of the paper: [MCM: Masked Cell Modeling for Anomaly Detection in Tabular Data](https://openreview.net/forum?id=lNZJyEDxy4) published at ICLR 2024 as a conference paper by Jiaxin Yin, Yuanyuan Qiao, Zitang Zhou, Xiangchao Wang, and Jie Yang.
-The code allows the users to reproduce and extend the results reported in the study.
-Please cite the above paper when reporting, reproducing or extending the results.
+This repository contains the Python implementation of the MCM paper: [MCM: Masked Cell Modeling for Anomaly Detection in Tabular Data](https://openreview.net/forum?id=lNZJyEDxy4) published at ICLR 2024 as a conference paper.

+**Core Idea**

+* Adapting the Masked Image/Language Modeling (MIM/MLM) approach to tabular data
+* Detecting anomalies by learning the correlations among normal samples
+* Using multiple masks to capture diverse types of correlations

+**Architecture**

+* Mask Generator: Produces learnable masks from the input data
+* Encoder: Encodes the masked data into a latent space
+* Decoder: Reconstructs the original data from the latent representation

+**Loss Functions**

+* Reconstruction Loss: Minimizes the reconstruction error
+* Diversity Loss: Encourages diversity among different masks

 ## Prepare dataset